AnnaNoren/viralrecon/docs/usage.md

 #### De novo assembly

 De novo assembly is performed using **spades** to generate contigs for BLASTN typing.
-Note that **unicycler** and **minia** is not a default assembler for enterovirus, and not compatible with the generation of the html report.
+Note that **unicycler** and **minia** is not default assemblers for enterovirus, and not compatible with the generation of the html report.

 #### BLASTN